Last Updated on December 16, 2021

 Some mascarpone recipes call for eggs to be used.
 If this is the case, they should be pasteurized first, so only commercially-produced versions will be safe.
 For more on this, there’s a complete guide to eggs in pregnancy here.

 It’s easier to just use a ‘traditional’ recipe calling for cream and a coagulant such as vinegar or lemon juice, and skip recipes that include egg.

-Like many soft kinds of cheese, once you’ve opened a fresh tub of mascarpone, it’s best kept sealed in its container and eaten within a couple of days.
+Like many soft types of cheese, once you’ve opened a fresh tub of mascarpone, it’s best kept sealed in its container and eaten within a couple of days.

 Pregnancy-Safe Mascarpone Brands